tearflake/p-vs-np/README.md

 All that remains is to eliminate double negations and to exclude every contradictory disjunct from the final formula.
 If all disjuncts are contradictory, the formula F does not have a satisfiable solution.

 The first step takes a constant amount of time, the second step takes a quadratic amount of time, while the third step takes a linear amount of time.
-This leads us to a total of **quadratic time complexity for producing DNF from any logic formula**.
+This leads us to a total of **quadratic time complexity for producing DNF from any logic formula** regarding number of atoms in starting formula.

 ## 4. extracting set of satisfiable solutions